mfernandagf/fieloprp/doc/UC-PRP-0002-Create an Invoice.md

 1. The system receives the information for the invoice and for the invoice items
 2. The system verifies that Member field is not null
-3. The system verifies that the option "Request Invoice Products" of the related member's program is set to true
+3. The system verifies that the option "Request Invoice Products" of the related member's program is set to true and that the Amount field is null
-4. The system verifies that Date field is not null
+4. The system verifies that the Date field is not null
 5. The system verifies that there is no other invoice with the same combination number (Distributor Id + Invoice Number) in status Approved.
 6. The system sets the status "Open" for the Invoice
 7. The system saves the Invoice